yCalculator

 Frequently asked questions

-Gains inside an ISA are generally exempt from CGT.
+Gains inside an ISA are generally free from UK CGT, but investments outside ISAs may be taxable.

-Allowable capital losses can reduce taxable gains, subject to reporting rules.
+Allowable capital losses can usually reduce chargeable gains, but records and reporting rules matter.

 Related calculators